 A week on the island is definitely a sufficient time to get off everything planned and a little longer, provided, of course, that like us, you do 100km + and 3000m + vertically every day.
 Not every knee can withstand it, so as a break day you can easily plan one day for a hiking trip.
 The route is full and well marked.
 Just remember that strollers are weak from riders.
 Walking is also a great alternative for those accompanying us, if not necessarily big fans of the road.

-Tenerife is the perfect place when it comes to cycling in December.
-Bitumen, incredibly long descents and driveways, with views that reward the torment and, above all, the peace and quiet prevailing in most places.
-Both for riders and people who accompany them.
-If you do not care about doing the correct workouts and you can leave the indications of the watts for a while, I recommend.
+Tenerife is a perfect place when it comes to December cycling.
+Bitumen, unbelievably long descents and driveways, with views that make up for the torment and above all peace and quiet in most places.
+For both cyclists and people who accompany them.
+If you do not care about doing the correct training and you can give up the watts for some time, I recommend.
 Otherwise, I invite you in March :)

 Take friends and have fun!